arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 about challenges leads to a real discussion of how you’d approach them, it can be genuinely useful for you both.

-## 3. “Can you describe a typical day or week in the job?”
+## Can you describe a typical day or week in the job?

 If the job description mentioned a combination of admin work and program work, it’s important to know whether 90 percent of your time will be spent on the